opennode/opennode-management/README.md

 On Ubuntu Python 2.7 is shipped out of the box, so no installation is needed.

+To work-around version incompatibility between system-wide setuptools and the one needed for buildout, virtualenv is needed.
+This work-around, though, results in a warning `BROKEN_DASH_S_WARNING` each time a script in `bin/` is run.
+It can be safely ignored.

 1. Install build tools:

         sudo apt-get install --yes g++ make